mebeim/aoc/2020/README.md

 once again with [modular arithmetic][wiki-modular-arithmetic].

 We need to crack the secret keys exchanged in a handshake between two devices.
-The handshake involves *transforming* numbers given a according to the following transformation, which takes two numbers as input: the number we want to transform, called *"subject number"*, and a *"loop size"*.
+The handshake involves *transforming* numbers according to the following transformation, which takes two numbers as input: the number we want to transform, called *"subject number"*, and a *"loop size"*.

 - Start with a value of `1`, then perform the following operation a number of times equal to the *loop size*: